Hemiandrus focalis

 Hemiandrus focalis is a species of ground wētā endemic to New Zealand.
-This flightless Orthoptera lives in the mountains of the South Island, New Zealand.
-This species can be distinguished from other ground wētā by their three superior retrolateral spines on their mid tibia and females have relatively long ovipositors.
+This flightless orthopteran lives in the mountains of the South Island.
+The species can be distinguished from other ground wētā by their three superior retrolateral spines on their mid tibia and females' long ovipositors.
 This omnivorous ground wētā species is listed as "not threatened" by the New Zealand Department of Conservation.

 Taxonomy

 Hemiandrus focalis was formally placed in the genus Zealandosandrus by Salmon in 1950.
 The genus Zealandosandrus was formed to separate species with the distinct traits of long ovipositors and the absence of a modified 6th abdominal sternite in female wētā.
 However, this genus is now regarded as synonymous with Hemiandrus, as some ground wētā species have intermediate length ovipositers and Hemiandrus focalis has weakly developed paramedian lobes on the female 6th sternite.

 Morphology

 This species can be distinguished from other ground wētā by their three superior retrolateral spines on their mid tibia and females have relatively long ovipositors.
 Ovipositor length vary in different ground wētā species.
 Hemiandrus focalis is one of about ten Hemiandrus species with females possessing long ovipositors.
 The tarsus of H. focalis is also described as bare with only a few erect setae.